 Warming back up, rain possible for Christmas

+While it’s cold for Friday morning, it’s not as bitterly cold as it has been most of the week.
+Lows are in the low to mid 30s with most spots staying just above freezing.

-The dry weather continues for Friday and on into the weekend.
-The hints of isolated showers over the weekend have backed off so it’s looking mainly dry for Saturday and Christmas Eve Day.
+The dry weather continues for Friday and on into the holiday weekend which is great news for all you last minute shoppers and holiday travelers.
 It’s still warm with highs in the mid 50s to low 60s and overnight lows in the 30s and 40s, staying above freezing, even into the mountains.

-A system approaches from the west over the weekend bringing rain chances Christmas Day.
-A fairly moist system tracks NE over the area Monday, lingering into Tuesday.
-Exact amounts are uncertain but early estimates bring us anywhere from a half an inch to 3″.
-Timing of the arrival and departure of the system has some flexibility so stay tuned as we nail down more of the specifics.
+While Santa’s arrival on Sunday night looks nice and dry, we do have rain heading our way for Christmas Day.
+The latest timing shows the early part of the day starting off dry so there may be a small window to get outside and try out some of the new gifts Santa leaves behind.
+Rain chances ramp up by mid to late morning on Christmas Day giving us a soggy afternoon.
+The rain continues into early Tuesday, clearing out by Tuesday afternoon.

 Copyright 2023 WHNS.
 All rights reserved.